 You don’t need to be an expert to start selling on eBay.
 Our online marketplace is home to millions of buyers seeking out the right product at the right price.

-As we kick off a new year, we thought about returning to basics to help new sellers join in and start selling on eBay.
 From listing your first product to creating your digital storefront, we want to guide you on your journey to becoming an eBay seller.

 Creating a seller account

 Every seller needs to have an eBay account.
 Don’t worry if you don’t have one.
 It’s simple and easy to create, and it only requires an email address.

 Get started by visiting the eBay account creation page and selecting a Personal or Business account.
 You should create a business account if you are: